sanskrit/raw_etexts_english/blogs/manasataramgini/2006/11/2006-11-01_ekanamsha-in-nastika-myth-making-and-implications-for-astika-paurano-tantric-history.md

 have subtle opposition to the Astika view point.
 Yet, the main point that strikes one is their extreme divergence relative to the Astika forms.
 Now, two theories can be proposed to explain this divergence:

-1\) It was a natural process of divergence that resulted in several versions of the myth and the nAstikas and Astikas drew different versions from this naturally diversified population for their purposes.
+- 1\) It was a natural process of divergence that resulted in several versions of the myth and the nAstikas and Astikas drew different versions from this naturally diversified population for their purposes.
 Here the striking uniformity of the Astika versions throughout bhAratavarSha and beyond may be explained as a result of the brahminical reinforcement of canonical forms.
-2\) The Astika versions are the originals and the nAstika-s purposefully distorted Astika narratives for asserting their viewpoint.
+- 2\) The Astika versions are the originals and the nAstika-s purposefully distorted Astika narratives for asserting their viewpoint.

 I favor the second viewpoint due a variety of reasons, the chief being:

-1) the natural diversity postulated by the first theory is not recovered to that extant in areas not under brahminical stricture 2) The nAstika versions are often “stylized” forms that do not have the natural flow of the Astika forms, suggesting that they were created from more detailed pre-existing templates for purely illustrative purpose.
+- 1) the natural diversity postulated by the first theory is not recovered to that extant in areas not under brahminical stricture
+- 2) The nAstika
+versions are often “stylized” forms that do not have the natural flow of the Astika forms, suggesting that they were created from more detailed pre-existing templates for purely illustrative purpose.

+### ghaTajAtaka version
 Here we shall consider the narrative of the bauddha harivamsha from the pAlI ghatajAtaka that supports the above theory and provides examples of divergent and confused aspects of nAstika myth making.
 We shall use this